sarmishra/sarmishra.github.io/contents/home.md

 [![sarmishra](https://img.shields.io/badge/sarmishra-github-blue?logo=github)](https://github.com/sarmishra)

 I’m a software engineer with a strong background in backend systems, data engineering, and AI-powered solutions.
-I’ve built secure, scalable platforms at companies like Goldman Sachs, and enjoy solving real-world problems through clean code, automation, and impactful design.
+I’ve built secure, scalable platforms at companies like Goldman Sachs and enjoy solving real-world problems through clean code, automation, and impactful design.
 I’m passionate about building reliable systems, learning new technologies, and working on products that make a difference.

 #### Email